Schlesinger Law Offices, P.A. Schlesinger Law Offices, P.A.

 Fort Lauderdale Car Accident Attorney

-At Schlesinger Law Offices, P.A., our Fort Lauderdale car accident lawyers fight for you to recover the compensation deserved for car accident injuries sustained at the hands of a negligent driver.
-We have more than six decades of personal injury experience on our side.
-In addition, we are passionate about helping those who have suffered injuries.
+Were you or someone you love injured in a crash?
+At Schlesinger Law Offices, P.A., our Fort Lauderdale car accident lawyers can fight for you to recover the compensation you deserve.
+We have more than seven decades of experience on our side and are passionate about helping those who have suffered harm due to negligence.

 Until a car accident victim retains legal representation, the insurance company knows they are dealing with someone who does not know the law as well as they do.
 Insurance adjusters often take advantage of injured victims while dealing with the financial, physical, and emotional consequences of an injury, pushing them to accept a low settlement when they deserve much more!